mjp0/cryptodoneright/README.md

 `import cdr from 'cryptodoneright'`

 Or if you need to run it in the browser, grab /dist/cryptodoneright.min.js and add that on your page.
-All function will be under `cdr` global variable.
+All function will be under `cdr` global variable. **We don't recommend browser usage until we have size-optimized version of the library, sorry.**

 ## HANDLING PASSWORDS SECURELY
 All password hashing is done with Argon2, the password-hashing function that won the Password Hashing Competition (https://password-hashing.net/)